 - Employment Training Tax (ETT) is paid by employers.
 ETT provides training funds to empower workers, promote business and boost California's economy.

 - State Disability Insurance (SDI) is deducted (withheld) from employees' wages.
 SDI provides temporary payments to workers who are unable to perform their usual work because of a pregnancy or a nonoccupational illness or injury (work-related disabilities are covered by workers' compensation).
 SDI also includes Paid Family Leave (PFL), which provides benefits to workers who need to care for a seriously ill family member or to bond with a new child.
+Beginning July 1, 2014, California workers may be eligible to receive PFL benefits when taking time off of work to care for a seriously ill parent-in-law, grandparent, grandchild, or sibling.

 - California Personal Income Tax (PIT) is withheld from employees' wages and credited toward the amount due for the employees' annual California state income tax.